 Turner’s approach to the rendering of landscape was fresh and original.
 He repeatedly sought out scenes of awesome topography such as vast and imposing mountain ranges, and his approach to the weather was similarly dramatic.
 He was drawn to examples of striking and often extreme natural feats: storms, tumultuous seas, lightning, rainbows, and the breaking dawn all feature prominently in his work.
 His subject matter was not limited to landscape, but also incorporated contemporary, historical, literary, religious and mythological themes.

-In this feature we explore the pictures by Turner in the collection of the National Galleries of Scotland, including how a large number of them were bequeathed to the galleries by the generosity of Henry Vaughan in 1900.
+In this feature we explore the pictures by Turner in the collection of the National Galleries of Scotland.

 Turner was one of the most prolific and innovative British artists of all time.
 He was born in Covent Garden, London in 1775, the son of a barber and wig-maker, and soon proved himself as an accomplished topographical draughtsman.
 He first exhibited at the Royal Academy in 1790, and at the age of twenty-six was elected an academician.
 The collection of oil paintings and works on paper by Turner in the collection of the Scottish National Gallery reflect the breadth of Turner’s interests, and reveal the various stages of his development as an artist.